Skip main navigation

 • Cloud Native Enhancements: Deeper Kubernetes integration

-• Pipeline Improvements: Enhanced DSL capabilities
+• Pipeline Improvements: Enhanced DSL capabilities and visualization

 • Security Hardening: Zero-trust architecture approaches